knative/docs/docs/developer/eventing/sources/kafka-source/README.md

 * `float` for 32-bit & 64-bit floating points
 * `byte-array` for a Base64 encoded byte array

-To specify it, add the label `kafkasources.sources.knative.dev/key-type` to the `KafkaSource` definition like:
+To specify the key deserializer, add the label `kafkasources.sources.knative.dev/key-type` to the `KafkaSource` definition, as shown in the following example:

    ```yaml
    apiVersion: sources.knative.dev/v1beta1
    kind: KafkaSource